 (d) Banker’s acceptances of United States banks.

 (f) Mutual funds registered under the Investment Company Act of 1940, Title I of Chapter 686, 54 Stat.
-789, 15 USC & 80a-1 to 80a-3 and 80a-4 to 80a-64, with authority to purchase only investment vehicles that are legal for direct investment by a public corporation.
+789, 15 USC 80a-1 to 80a-64, with authority to purchase only investment vehicles that are legal for direct investment by a public corporation.
+The net asset value of such funds may fluctuate on a periodic basis.
 However, a mutual fund is not disqualified as a permissible investment solely by reason of any of the following:

 (i) The purchase of securities on a when-issued or delayed delivery basis.

-(ii) The ability to lend portfolio securities as long as the mutual fund received collateral at all times equal to at least 100% of the value of the securities loaned.
+(ii) The ability to lend portfolio securities as long as the mutual fund receives collateral at all times equal to at least 100% of the value of the securities loaned.

 (iii) The limited ability to borrow and pledge a like portion of the portfolio’s assets for temporary or emergency purposes.